nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* student currently enrolled in a university
+Our target users are student currently enrolled in a university who,

-* has a need to manage a significant number of contacts
+* need to manage school projects
-* prefer desktop apps over other types
+* prefers using desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* can type fast and prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**:

-* supports only features a university student needs without additional clutter
-* information organised by categories relevant to university students (e.g. tag by modules)
+* Organise information by projects
-* manage contacts faster than a typical mouse/GUI driven app
+    * Unlike other similar applications, CoLAB organises our users' tasks by project rather than by weeks.
+We believe this is better as students are likely already familiar with their weekly schedule.
+Grouping it by project allows us to give more emphasis to project tasks and deadlines rather than weekly recurring classes.

+* Minimalistic and Designed for Students
+    * CoLAB is designed to be simple and clutter free.
+We only add features students are likely to use and use terms that are appropriate for students.
+This improves the user experience for students.

+* Faster compared to other applications
+    * Users who are comfortable with using a CLI can potentially do their project management tasks much faster than traditional applications as they can do everything from the keyboard.

 ### User stories